Why does my dog keep scratching?

 3. Regularly clean and vacuum your pet’s bed and linen.

-4. To ease the discomfort, you may be recommended to use treatments such as creams, sprays or as prescribed by your vet, pills and specific nutrition for a while.
+4. To ease the discomfort, you may be recommended to use treatments such as creams, sprays or as prescribed by your vet, or even pills and specific nutrition for a while.

 5. Maintain your garden, keep the grass short and trim bushes.

-6. Check your dog’s coat and skin when you come back from hikes and walks and after swimming.
+6. Check your dog’s coat and skin when you come back from hikes and walks and after bathes.

 7. Last but not least, it can be beneficial to feed your pet with an appropriate diet rich in nutrients known to support their skin’s health.